apache/incubator-kie-kogito-pipelines/docs/nightly_and_release.md

 ### After the Release Pipeline is finished

-Once the release pipeline is finished, there are some actions to be done:
+Once the Release Pipeline is finished, there are some actions to be done:

 #### Operator Crd/Csv files